mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-ao3.md

 ## input

-It can be used with other plugins to convert to other formats, such as epub.
+It can work with other plugins to convert it into other formats, such as epub.

 ```yaml
 tasks: